wp-plugins/nextgen-facebook/readme.txt

 <p><a href="http://trtms.com/">The Home Page</a>: The default image is used,
-the website name and tagline are listed in the title and description tags, and finally there are no article meta tags are present.</p>
+the website name and tagline are listed in the title and description tags, and finally there are no article meta tags present.</p>

 <p><a
 href="http://trtms.com/2012/07/14/odds-and-ends-getting-the-truck-ready/">A